manniwood/cl4pg/README.md

 Cl4pg does a few things for us here.

-`pgSession.selectOneF`'s first argument is the sql file on our classpath.
+`pgSession.selectOne_`'s first argument is the sql file on our classpath.

 The second argument is the return type.